Jose-data/Joseph/README.md

 - 👋 Hi, I’m @Jose-data
 - 👀 I’m interested in ...
 Data Science
-- 🌱 I’m currently learning ...
-Data Science with Tech Talent Academy
+- 🌱 I’m currently looking for experiences in Data Science or Data Analytics roles
 - 💞️ I’m looking to collaborate on ...
 Big data, Machine Learning and Analytics
 - 📫 How to reach me ... j.pathfinder27@gmail.com